CodeBreakerRU/CodeBreakerRu/README.md

 # Hello Everyone, Welcome to my profile.

-IT Infrastructure Management, Security & Performance Optimization, Web & SEO.
+SysAdmin, Security & Performance Optimization, Web & SEO.
 I am known under certain pseudonyms.

 ## About Me

-I am a dedicated IT Infrastructure Administrator with over years of experience in managing servers, ensuring their security, and optimizing their performance.
+I am a dedicated SysAdmin with over years of experience in managing servers, ensuring their security, and optimizing their performance.
 I have a keen interest in Web Development and SEO, and I am always looking for ways to improve website performance and increase online visibility.

 ## Skills
 <ul><li>Server Administration (Linux/Windows) </li>